dotnetjunkie/blog/content/posts/dependency-injection-in-attributes-dont-do-it.md

 The `ActionFilterDispatcher` takes a Func delegate that allows resolving collections of types.
 During the call to `ExecuteActionFilterAsync`, the method will request all applicable attributes and will request the container for all `IActionFilter<TAttribute>` implemenations per attribute.

-The following code will register our action filter components and the new action filter dispatcher in Web API:
+The following code will register your action filter components and the new action filter dispatcher in Web API:

 {{< highlight csharp >}}
 GlobalConfiguration.Configuration.Filters.Add(